Malik010605/Mes-Projets/Machine Learning/README.md

-# Projets Machine Learning
+# Machine Learning Projects

-Ce dépôt regroupe différents projets réalisés autour du **Machine Learning**, de la **Data Science** et du **Data Engineering**.
-Ils couvrent l'ensemble d'un pipeline de traitement de données, depuis leur collecte et leur préparation jusqu'à l'entraînement de modèles, leur évaluation et leur visualisation.
+This repository contains various projects focused on **Machine Learning**, **Data Science**, and **Data Engineering**.
+They cover the entire data processing pipeline, from data collection and preparation to model training, evaluation, and visualization.

-Les projets mettent en œuvre des techniques de prétraitement, d'analyse exploratoire, de modélisation et de déploiement d'applications de démonstration.
+The projects implement data preprocessing, exploratory data analysis, machine learning modeling, and the development of interactive demonstration applications.

 ---

-# 1. Stage 1 – Prédiction de prix immobiliers
+# 1. Internship 1 – Real Estate Price Prediction

-Ce projet porte sur le développement d'un pipeline complet de prédiction de prix immobiliers à partir des données publiques DVF (Demandes de Valeurs Foncières).
+This project focuses on developing a complete machine learning pipeline to predict real estate prices using the French public **DVF (Demandes de Valeurs Foncières)** dataset.

-Le travail comprend :
+The project includes:

-- collecte et préparation des données ;
+- Data collection and preparation
-- nettoyage et enrichissement des jeux de données ;
+- Data cleaning and feature engineering
-- expérimentation de plusieurs algorithmes de Machine Learning ;
+- Experimentation with several machine learning algorithms
-- optimisation des modèles ;
+- Model optimization
-- développement d'une interface interactive de visualisation.
+- Development of an interactive visualization application

-## Technologies utilisées
+## Technologies Used

 - Python
 - Pandas